 Mona Thompson is thrilled to be one of the newest members of the Un-Scripted ensemble.
 She began improvising in high school in her hometown of Washington DC, continued during her undergrad at Stanford, and hasn’t looked back since.
 She currently lives in San Francisco, coaches the improv team at San Mateo High School, and teaches classes all over the Bay Area.
 She joined the cast of DASH in 2014 and has also performed as a guest in A Murder Most Un-Scripted and Swipe Right.

-Paul Holman-Kursky has been a member of Un-Scripted Theater Company for five years and co-directs DASH, its weekly late-night improv comedy show.
+Paul Holman-Kursky has been a member of Un-Scripted Theater Company for six years and helped create its late-night freeform comedy show, DASH.
 He has performed and taught improv for over a decade, at theaters in Boston and San Francisco and at workshops and festivals around the world.
 He began his improv training at ImprovBoston, where he helped found the award-winning Family Show and performed improv, sketch, and standup comedy for 5 years.

 Peter crunches numbers by day and is an avid improviser by night.
 He grew up writing and performing plays and was introduced to improv by the Stanford Improvisers ("SIMPS").
 He currently performs with DASH and Boarding Party, a San-Francisco based three-person improv troupe.
 When he's not improvising, Peter can be found somewhere on the Californian coast line or cooking with a lot of butter.